Updated August 19, 2023

-Difference Between Hadoop and Elasticsearch
+Difference Between Hadoop vs Elasticsearch

-Scalability and reliability are perfectly taken care in MapReduce of Hadoop.
-Below are some functionalities of MapReduce:
+Scalability and reliability are ideally taken care of in MapReduce of Hadoop.

-- Synchronization: Synchronization is inbuilt characteristic of Hadoop.
-This makes sure, reduce will start only if all mapper function is done with its task.
-“Shuffle” and “Sort” is the mechanism which makes the job’s output smoother.
-Elasticsearch is a JSON based simple, yet powerful analytical tool for document indexing and powerful full-text search.
+4. Synchronization: Synchronization is an inbuilt characteristic of Hadoop.
+This ensures reduce will start only if all mapper function is done with its task.
+“Shuffle” and “Sort” is the mechanism that makes the job’s output smoother.
+Elasticsearch is a JSON-based simple yet powerful analytical tool for document indexing and powerful full-text search.

-Head To Head Comparisons Between Hadoop vs Elasticsearch (Infographics)
+Head-to-Head Comparisons Between Hadoop and Elasticsearch (Infographics)

 Key Difference Between Hadoop vs Elasticsearch

-- Hadoop provides far more flexibility with a variety of tools, as compared to ES.
+- Hadoop provides far more flexibility with a variety of tools as compared to ES.